 The last glass of water you drank has also gone through a monumental journey.
-It’s part of a constant cycle of rain and evaporation driven by the heat of the Sun, while occasionally getting diverted through the belly of an animal or plant.
+It’s part of a constant cycle of rain and evaporation driven by the heat of the Sun, while occasionally getting diverted through the belly of an animal or a plant.

 You might have seen a diagram of the water cycle like the one below in school, but what it doesn’t make clear is the scale of this process.
 Water is exchanged across the entire surface of the Earth, for billions of years at a time.

 The atoms in your saliva might have once been a wave that pushed Christopher Columbus’ Santa Maria across the Atlantic, or an avalanche that toppled Hannibal’s elephants down the Alps.
 Your distant ancestors may be partially made of the iceberg that sank the Titanic.

 But the atoms that we have now are not the atoms that we’ll keep.
 In fact, they are replaced about once every ten years.